guannan-git/ECE408_Project/README.md

 Modify `custom/new-forward.cu` to create GPU implementation of the forward convolution.
 In your template, the host code is separated in 3 parts. `conv_forward_gpu_prolog` allocates memory and copies data from host to device. `conv_forward_gpu` computes kernel dimensions and invokes kernel. `conv_forward_gpu_epilog` copies output back to host and free the device memory.
 You should implement your kernel code from Lecture 12 in `conv_forward_kernel`.

-Modify `rai_build.yml` to run
+Modify `rai_build.yml` to run with batch_size=10k.

     - /bin/bash -c "./m2"

 to use your GPU implementation.
 When it is correct, it will show the same correctness as Milestone 1.
+The sum of OP times should be approximately 170ms if you implement the basic kernel from Lecture 12 correctly.
 To quicken development time, `m2.cc` takes one optional argument: the dataset size.
 See [Specifying Batch Size](#specifying-batch-size).

 ### Use Nsight-Systems and Nsight-Compute for initial Performance Results

-**Before you do any profiling, make sure you do not have any memory errors by running `cuda-memcheck`.
+**Before you do any profiling, make sure your implementation achieves desired accuracy.
+Also make sure you do not have any memory errors by running `cuda-memcheck`.
 See [Checking for Errors](#checking-for-errors) on how to run this.**

+To ensure accurate profiling results, we have created an exclusive queue for you.
+To submit profiling job on the exclusive queue, run:

+    rai --queue rai_amd64_exclusive -p <project-folder>

+**Please only use the exclusive queue for the profiling purpose.
+Use the default queue to test your code.**

 ***System level profiling using Nsight-Systems***

 We will learn how to use `nsys` (Nsight Systems) to profile the execution at the application level.

 Once you've gotten the appropriate accuracy results, generate a profile using `nsys`.
 Make sure `rai_build.yml` is configured for a GPU run.
+You have to remove `-DCMAKE_CXX_FLAGS=-pg` in cmake and make line of your `rai_build.yml`:

+    - /bin/bash -c "cmake /ece408/project/ && make -j8"

 Then, modify `rai_build.yml` to generate a profile instead of just executing the code.

-    - nsys profile --stats=true ./m2
+    - /bin/bash -c "nsys profile --stats=true ./m2"

 You should see something that looks like the following (but not identical):